Frezyx/talker/README.md

 ## Talker BLoC Logger

-Lightweight, simple and pretty solution for logging if your app use [BLoC](https://pub.dev/packages/bloc) as state managment
+Lightweight, simple and pretty solution for logging if your app use [BLoC](https://pub.dev/packages/bloc) as state management

-This is how the logs of your BLoC's event callign and state emits will look in the console
+This is how the logs of your BLoC's event calling and state emits will look in the console
 ![](https://github.com/Frezyx/talker/blob/dev/docs/assets/talker_bloc_logger/preview.png?raw=true)

 ### Getting started